Identifying Master Plan Goals

-A 2014 Community Survey in Knoxville, Iowa illustrated the strong desire for a more extensive bike and walking trail system throughout the city.
+A 2014 community survey in Knoxville, Iowa illustrated the strong desire for a more extensive bike and walking trail system throughout the city.
 An incomplete trail plan initiated in 2005 and the absence of any on-street bicycle routes left room for vast improvement.

-Goal 2 – Ensure biking and walking routes are safe for all users through the use of excellent engineering design, signage, lighting, location, and surface materials.
-Maintenance policies will be determined and safety issues will be promptly addressed including snow removal, sign maintenance, and closure policies.
+Goal 2 – Ensure biking and walking routes are safe for all users through the use of thoughtful engineering design, signage, lighting, location, and surface materials.
+Maintenance policies will be determined, and safety issues will be promptly addressed including snow removal, sign maintenance, and closure policies.
 Through coordination with other agencies (ex. schools, county, etc.), educational programs for bicycling safety and trail etiquette will be developed and funded.

 Goal 3 – Encourage use of the bicycle and pedestrian system for fitness, recreation, transportation, and tourism purposes.
 A visitor-friendly trail system will be created with the use of wayfinding signage and trail maps.
 Coordination with Google Maps and the Iowa Natural Heritage Foundation will ensure trail and on-street bicycle facilities are accurately depicted.
-In addition, programs and special events to encourage recreation and fitness on the trail system as well as the promotion of bicycling and walking in economic development, tourism and job creation programs will occur.
+In addition, programs and special events to encourage recreation and fitness on the trail system, as well as the promotion of bicycling and walking in economic development, tourism, and job creation programs, will occur.

 Goal 4 – Implement, evaluate, and update the bicycle and trail master plan periodically to reflect new policies and update priority projects.
-Funding for bicycle facilities, safety and educational programs will be sought.
+Funding for bicycle facilities, safety, and educational programs will be sought.
 A current and five-year capital improvement program for trails, bicycle, and pedestrian facilities will be prepared and made available.

-Snyder and Associates led the planning process and completed the plan, which was unanimously approved by the Planning and Zoning Commission on October 13, 2015, and adopted by City Council on November 2, 2015.
+Snyder & Associates led the planning process and completed the plan, which was unanimously approved by the Planning and Zoning Commission on October 13, 2015, and adopted by City Council on November 2, 2015.
 The plan provides a 20-year vision for a complete bicycle and pedestrian system.
 Through the development of trails, signage, pavement markings, bicycle boulevards, dedicated bicycle facilities such as bike lanes, pedestrian refuge medians, and traffic calming, the plan provides a means of safe, non-motorized travel.